daihuizhu/daihuizhu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Daihui, a power electronic engineer at Volvo focusing on electric motor drive systems.
-My work covers the modelling of DC-link capacitors and their lifetime evaluation, EMC optimization and the gate driver PCBs' design in inverter systems.

-I'm experienced in common/differential-mode filter designs, inverter modulation methods and the related controller design.
-Also, I am involved in system-level EMC simulation.
+Welcome to my site!
+Here you can find my backgrounds and some of my projects.
+You can also find some interesting photos!
+You can find my CV here [CV](Document/CV.pdf)

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 I joined Volvo Group Truck Technology as a power electronics engineer!